DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2023.html#list-tab-790442341)

 The TIGER/Line Shapefiles are extracts of selected geographic and cartographic information from the Census Bureau's Master Address File (MAF)/Topologically Integrated Geographic Encoding and Referencing (TIGER) system.
-The shapefiles include information for the fifty states, the District of Columbia, Puerto Rico, and the Island  areas (American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the United States Virgin Islands).
-The shapefiles include polygon boundaries of geographic areas and features, linear features including roads and hydrography, and point features.
+The Shapefiles include information for the fifty states, the District of Columbia, Puerto Rico, and the Island  areas (American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, and the United States Virgin Islands).
+The Shapefiles include polygon boundaries of geographic areas and features, linear features including roads and hydrography, and point features.

 [Geospatial Dataset of Roads and Settlement Features for the Chesapeake Bay Eastern Shore Region of Maryland, USA, 1865](https://doi.org/10.7910/DVN/KPILKU)